DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 >
 > Answer:

 The groups debugging methods varied among group members.
-Print statements used quickly can be used to trace the flow of the code and identify issues.
-Others also used more advanced tools like interactive debugging sessions (run and debug) in Visual Studio Code. ...
+Print statements were quickly used to trace the flow of the code and identify issues.
+Others also used more advanced tools like interactive debugging sessions (run and debug) in Visual Studio Code or in general using the Python debugger `pdb`.
+Additionally, we used propper logging to capture detailed information about the execution of our code when running our training script in Google Cloud.
+The idea was that it could help us to diagnose issues and monitoring the state of the program while running.

+Some group member performed profiling using `cProfile` to identify performance bottlenecks in our code as it could help us to optimize the code execution time.

 ## Working in the cloud